-For NYC homeowners interested in renovating, consider scheduling and signing with a licensed general contractor to lock in material prices.
-Your contractor will be able to get your material orders on the queue.
+For NYC homeowners interested in renovating, consider finding a licensed general contractor, scheduling, and signing them to lock in material prices.
+Your contractor will be able to get your material orders in the queue.

 They suggest building the delays into your timeline.
 “It’s taking 12–16 weeks for cabinets and built-ins from start to install,” said Ilya.
 “Stock cabinets deliver the fastest,” he said.
 “The more customized the design, the more it will add to the delivery time.”

 Custom bookshelves: Materials, installation, other features